Why do I use movement?

 - Almost all methods to treat the fascia, including Kalevala bonesetting and Functional Fascial Release, make use of movement to make the tissue more pliable and to free it from adhesions, to stimulate the fluid transport in the superficial tissue and to improve the mobility of superficial nerves.

-- Mobilisation of most of the peripheral nerves, like the femoral nerve, the sciatic nerve and the nerves of the arm, is far more effective with movement.
+- The release of most peripheral nerves, like the femoral nerve, the sciatic nerve and the nerves of the arm, is far more effective with movement.

 - Posture correction is not possible without movement.
 The client himself / herself must learn to come out of his / her old posture and to find a better posture.